 There are storms that stalk the water and storms that darken the heart, and from them come calms, and certain smallness too: so it was that time in 2009, when the wind hurled a sailboat beneath a churning lake and sent its two sailors plunging towards the shore.

 So music flows from storms too, because after those two sailors climbed out of the water, they knew they had met to make something sing.
 And so Red Moon Road was born from a storm, and the bond that the two string-plucking Daniels - Daniel Jordan and Daniel Peloquin-Hopfner - forged inside one.

-If you close your eyes and listen to Red Moon Road's self-titled debut album, you can hear this.
+If you close your eyes and listen to Red Moon Road's brand new EP, Tales from the Whiteshell or their critically acclaimed self-titled debut album, you can hear this.